 Of course you want to celebrate your relationship’s new status, and showing off the sparkling diamond will be your main priority at the engagement party.
 There is, however, a more practical purpose to an engagement party, and that is for the friends and relatives of the bride to meet the friends and relatives of the groom.

 The engagement party is a chance for both families, along with other guests, to mingle and get to know each other before the wedding.
 This means there will be less awkwardness in the run up to the wedding and on the day itself, and your guests will already have something to talk about.
-Here are seven ideas for getting guests to socialize at your engagement party, in preparation for your wedding day:
+Here are seven engagement party tips for getting guests to socialize at your engagement party, in preparation for your wedding day:

 When you are decorating your engagement party venue, make your decorations meaningful and fun.
 One great idea is to create two family trees including labelled pictures of relatives from both sides, joined together in the middle by the two of you.
 This works especially well if you are having a small, family only party and can incorporate photos of all your guests.